py-punk/group-i/README.md

 # This repository contains Machine Learning (PH582) Hackathon and project codes to which I have contributed.
-# Each branch inside this repository contains the relevant code and description of ML algorithms used for the projects.
+# Each project has its own folder, which includes the code and description of the relevant ML algorithms used.